dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/polynomials/5-expanding-advanced.md

 Try [Practice Question](#practice-questions) 2 before moving on.

-## Create Patterns for the Identities
+## Creating Patterns for the Identities

 At first sight, the expressions below don't look like we can use the identities.
 However, we can change them a little bit so that the polynomial identities can be applied.